ob1dev/Sitecore-Azure-Content/articles/how-to-use-a-custom-azure-cloud-service-in-sitecore-azure.md

    **Important:** If you create a custom Cloud Service, you must create a custom Storage Service, too.

-   **Note:** How to use a custom Azure Storage Service in Sitecore Azure, see the [How to use a custom Azure Storage Service in Sitecore Azure](how-to-use-a-custom-azure-storage-service-in-sitecore-azure.md) article.
+   **Note:** For more details about using a custom Azure Storage Service in Sitecore Azure, see the [How to use a custom Azure Storage Service in Sitecore Azure](how-to-use-a-custom-azure-storage-service-in-sitecore-azure.md) article.

 4. Log in to the **Sitecore Client** and open the **Sitecore Azure** application.